TSOP 1738 IR Receiver

-As compared to the other radio-frequency devices, the performance of an RF module will depend on several factors like by increasing the transmitter’s power a large communication distance will be gathered.
-However, which will result in high electrical power drain on the transmitter device, which causes shorter operating life of the battery powered devices.
-Also by using this devices at higher transmitted power will create interference with other RF devices.
+As compared to the other radio-frequency devices, the performance of an RF module will depend on several factors by increasing the transmitter’s power a large communication distance will be gathered.
+However, which will result in a high electrical power drain on the transmitter device, which causes shorter operating life of the battery-powered devices.
+Also using this device at higher transmitted power will create interference with other RF devices.

 - Wireless security systems

 - Remote controls